-All microbiological water quality monitoring requirements prescribed by legislation for treated samples were being met.
+All microbiological water quality monitoring requirements prescribed by legislation for treated

 Section 10-3 of Schedule 10 to O. Reg.
 170/03 requires the owner and operating authority for the system to ensure at least one sample of treated water is collected weekly and tested for E. coli, total coliforms and HPC.